imronak13/imronakpatel001/README.md

 - 👋 Hi, I’m @imronakpatel001
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript and React.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+-  Instagram: @imronakpatel__
+-  twitter: @imRonakPatel__

 <!---
 imronakpatel001/imronakpatel001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.